FailAcademy/learning/wdp-vancouver/_lessons/week-05/03-es2015-with-webpack.md

 };
 ```

-Important: All of your `webpack.config.js` code will be inside of the above object separated by commas.
+**Important**: All of your `webpack.config.js` code will be inside of the above object separated by commas.

 Run `npm install -g webpack` and
 run `npm install -g webpack-cli` and then